benwzj/benwzj.github.io/_posts/2024-05-30-shopify-dev.md

 - Storefront API GraphiQL explorer
 - Storefront API learning kit

+You can create customers and update customer accounts using the Storefront API. (then why Customer Account API)

 #### storefront api vs admin api
 The Storefront API is primarily used by **merchants** to build their storefront and create custom experiences for their customers.
 This API allows merchants to access and modify data related to products, collections, customers, and orders on the storefront.

 On the other hand, the Admin API is primarily used by **partners** to access and modify data on the merchant's store.
 This API allows partners to create apps that add functionality to the merchant's store, such as inventory management or marketing tools.
 The Admin API provides access to a broader range of data compared to the Storefront API, including data related to payments, shipping, and taxes.

 ### Customer Account API

 The Customer Account API offers a secure and private way of accessing private customer-scoped data, such as customer, orders, payments, fulfillment, discounts, refunds, and metafields.
 The Customer Account API allows you to build personalized customer experiences that you can use in your Headless or Hydrogen custom storefronts.

 The Customer Account API is a GraphQL API that requires an access token associated with a specific customer.

 ## FAQ

+- How Theme work in Shopify?

 ### What is Storefront
 Storefront is the interface to customers from which you can sell things.
 There are two way to build your Storefront: Using Theme or Headless.

+The following components form a part of every buying journey:
+- A storefront is where merchants tell their brand story, and where customers browse available products.
+- A cart is where customers add products that they're interested in buying, and remove products that they no longer want to buy.
+A customer might visit their cart multiple times to renegotiate with themselves before they make a final purchase.
+- A checkout is where a customer makes their final decision to purchase products, and completes a transaction.

+{% include figure.html path="https://cdn.shopify.com/shopifycloud/shopify_dev/assets/apps/storefront-cart-checkout-d813a2b5eb1e5474831bc2d3f869c625aa0148d7b3c8abb2c215537b1aa029d0.png" class="img-fluid rounded z-depth-1" %}

-### What is Point of Sale (POS)
+### What is Shopify Point of Sale (POS)
+#### What is POS

 The point of sale (POS) is the time and place at which a retail transaction is completed.
 At the point of sale, the merchant calculates the amount owed by the customer, indicates that amount, prepare an invoice for the customer (which may be a cash register printout), and indicates the options for the customer to make payment.

-### What is Shopify Point of Sale (POS)
+#### What is Shopify POS

 Shopify POS is a point of sale **app** that you can use to sell your products in person.
 Process orders, accept payments, produce receipts, and control it all from your mobile device.
 Shopify online store automatically synchronizes with Shopify POS, and you manage your entire business from one dashboard.
 Inventory, product, and payment updates that you make in your Shopify admin will instantly take effect in Shopify POS.